FAT BIKE STACK and REACH

 The 2017 Model Launch has seen some significant changes happening in the industry.
 1) Many companies with unpopular designs from last year dropped out of the market, like Scott.
 2) Even more companies got their engineers together and completely redesigned their frames.

 Fat Bike companies wanting to stay on the cutting edge of change have re-positioned their "Adventure/Snow" bikes in either the "AM" (All-mountain) or "XC" (cross-country) categories.
 Trends in these two regions show shorter chainstays overall.
-Smaller Q factors. taller stack and shorter reach for "AM" designs, and shorter stack and longer reach for "XC" designs.
+Smaller Q factors (Like OTSO).
+Taller stack and shorter reach for "AM" designs (Fatback Skookum carbon and RM Blizzard alloy), and shorter stack and longer reach for "XC" designs.

 For instance, the Iditarod Fat Bike Race Across Alaska, has seen Fatback win over a dozen times, in the harshest climates.
 They even beat the sled dog teams and broke world records !! (click here for more info)